Installing an AUR Package on Arch Linux

 Differences between Official Repositories and the AUR

-Sometimes, it will just package a pre-built binary provided by the program author (such as visual-studio-code-bin).
-This kind of AUR package is usually suffixed by -bin.
+Sometimes, it will just package a pre-built binary provided by the program author (such as visual-studio-code-bin

 But most of the time, it will download the source code itself and build it.